jmrec/jmrec/README.md

 - Algebra ```Set Theory``` ```Graph Theory``` ```Astract Algebra``` ```Type Theory``` ```Category Theory```

 ## Favorite Quotes
+_Alan Kay_
 > I invented the term Object-Oriented, and I can tell you I did not have C++ in mind.

-_Alan Kay_
+_Alan Perlis_
+> It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures.

 > [!IMPORTANT]
 > 스탄 여자친구 😉